agradus/OpenLdocs/docs/documentation/guides/installation_guide.md

 	![](installation_guide_images/374a4090e431b3fb9109f4cd4f92f3b2.png)

-	*Figure: Setting properties for the MariaDB database*
+	*Setting properties for the MariaDB database*

 1. Click **Finish** to close the wizard when the installation is complete.
 2. Start HeidiSQL application.